Jhoanck7/TiendaUCNFrontend/README.md

 | `npm run start` | Runs the production build     |
 | `npm run lint`  | Runs the code linter          |

-###Testing
+### Testing
 (If tests are added later)
 You may include Jest, Playwright, or other testing frameworks.
 Deployment
-Deploy on Vercel
+### Deploy on Vercel
 Recommended due to native compatibility with Next.js.

-##teps:
+## teps:
-  1°Push your repository to GitHub
+  1. Push your repository to GitHub

-  2°Import the repo into Vercel
+  2. Import the repo into Vercel

-  3°Set environment variables:
+  3. Set environment variables:

       NEXT_PUBLIC_API_URL=https://<your-backend-url>/api

-  4°Deployment will occur automatically.
+  4. Deployment will occur automatically.

-###Contributing
+## Contributing
-  Fork the repository
+  - Fork the repository
-  Create a feature branch
+  - Create a feature branch
-  Implement your changes
+  - Implement your changes
-  Submit a Pull Request
+  - Submit a Pull Request
-  Wait for review
+  - Wait for review

+## License
+This project is licensed under the MIT License, same as the backend.

+## Support
+For support and questions, please open an issue in the repository or contact the development team.